Dmitrryy/MSU-NAIR-2024S/task1/README.md

 cmake --build . -j8
 ```
 ### GPU
-This will download, build and use kernek_slicer automatically, so no addition actions required.
+This will download, build and use kernel_slicer automatically, so no addition actions required.

 ```
 mkdir build && cd build